 The story in this game is pretty relaxed.
 The story is about you discovering the ancient secrets of an old and long forgotten civilization.
 Yet, since this is a puzzle game and in most of the puzzle games the story can be a bit… mediocre, the developers focused more on the atmosphere and tying the puzzles into the lore.

 This is something they did quite well.
 The story is being told through various hidden collectables, and it’s a joy to play through a puzzle game that way.
 The only “ehrm” thing about it, is that it’s a bit ruined by the fact that there is no real “log” of the things you discover.
 So, if you want to read previous entries, you are out of luck.

 Now, the gameplay is quite easy to understand.
 You have to place mirrors on the right location on the grid and get them in the right orientation for them to bounce the light right into the crystals.
 The really responsive controls make this game easy to pick up and play.

 While this game can be fun in short and longer play sessions, the thing that kept me going was the atmosphere.
-The lore building storytelling combined with the amazing visual presenation and animation, it’s really good for a first indie game project.
+The lore building storytelling combined with the amazing visual presentation and animation, it’s perfect for a first indie game project.
 Together with the mysterious Aztec-themed music, the sound design is pretty well done as well.